-I've created a simple flip card resource that I think can help you create a classroom routine that will help you and your students both.
+I've created a simple flip card resource that I think will help you and your students both.

 These cards are two sided.
 On one side, you can ask a multiple choice question to check for student understanding.
-They just hold up the right answer.
+Students just hold up the right answer.

 On the other side, you can have students reflect and choose how they think they are understanding the current lesson.
 This allows both you and your students to reflect on their learning.